 Digital projection viewers with laptop computers are available in both ESB and GSB.
 Use projectors for presentations in campus lecture rooms that do not have ceiling mount units.
-First-time users should see Wolf or Mike for operating instructions.
+First-time users should see Ian or Mike for operating instructions.
 To book projectors and laptops, please see Darlene in 442 ESB or Christie in 751 GSB.
-Remember that 236 ESB is a 'smart' classroom and has a ceiling mounted viewer (resolution: 1024768) with a built in PC.
+Remember that 236 ESB is a 'smart' classroom and has a ceiling mounted viewer (resolution: 1024\768) with a built in PC.
 See Darlene to get the key and passcode to use the facilities in 236 ESB.

-New Xerox Workcenters are available in both ESB and GSB.
-New this year are the Xerox photocopiers/scanners/fax/printers.
+Xerox Workcenters are available in both ESB and GSB.
+These units are combined photocopiers/scanners/fax/printers.
 You can scan up to Tabloid size in color to your e-mail address, for free.
 Photocopier charges are 10 cents/page/side and is available through an account setup with your supervisor.